Kotlin/kotlinx.serialization/docs/custom_serializers.md

 # Writing your own serializers

-The most simple and straightforward way to obtain serializer is to write annotation `@Serializable` directly on your class:
+The most simple and straightforward way to create serializer is to write annotation `@Serializable` directly on your class:

 ```kotlin